Big Oaks Big Six

 Hiking is available in public use areas, which are open only on public use days.

 A few developed trails do exist and visitors are welcome to use them or walk the gravel roads in the day use area.
-There are copious opportunities for nature observation and photography despite the limited access to certain area of the Refuge.
-Wildlife is abundant throughout the refuge.
+There are copious opportunities for nature observation and photography despite the limited access to certain areas of the Refuge.

 Pets must be kept on a leash.
 Camping, fires, and swimming are prohibited.
 Off-road vehicles are not permitted on the Refuge.